General Finance Learning Path

 Bitcoin is a decentralized system, meaning no single institution controls the network.
 This currency model has been increasing in popularity and notoriety for some time, and is unlikely to disappear any time soon.
 By the end of this course, you will have a much stronger understanding of what Bitcoin is, how it can be used, and what its potential future may hold.
 This is powerful knowledge in the modern economy, so check out the course today and start learning something really useful.1-2 Hour50 Points

 Trading in a Futures Market

-In this course the world of futures trading, and its importance, is explained in a clear and easy-to-understand manner.
-You will learn how money is made based on the demand for a certain commodity and the trade-off between wanting that commodity now, rather than waiting for it at a later date for a given price.
-Examples of high demand commodities are gold, silver, oil and corn.
+This course starts off by helping you understand what Contango means, examining how Contango is used in the financial markets, and showing you how it reflects the demand for a commodity.
+It will further explain how money is made based on the demand for a certain commodity and the trade-off between wanting a commodity now or waiting for it at a later date for a given price.

 Understanding Financial Contracts

 Put options and Call options are widely used financial contracts by investors and are part of very important financial trading methods that keep the financial markets running.

 In this course you will learn more about the role of put and call options as financial contracts, what the difference between American and European options are, what going short and going long on investments mean, how to balance investment risks by taking a long straddle and how to use payoff diagrams to read the outcomes of put and call options.

 This course will be of great interest to finance and business professionals who would like to learn more about put and call options and how they are used as financial contracts, and to all learners who would like a greater understanding of important financial trading methods.1-2 Hour50 Points